zeroincombenze/sale-workflow/sale_consignment_evaluation/README.rst

 |

-Usage / Utilizzo
+Usage | Utilizzo
 ----------------

-Go to: Sales > Sales Orders, and create a new sale order.
+☰ Sales > Sales Orders > Click on button [Create] >
 Select the one of 'On Consignment' or 'For Evaluation' order type.

 After picking confirmation, all products will be transferred in specific location and assigned to partner.

-In order to see inventory go to: Inventory > Reporting > Inventory Report
+In order to see inventory:

+☰ Inventory > Reporting > Inventory Report > Click on button [Retrieve the inventory quantities]

-and click on button [Retrieve the inventory quantities].
-In the list view, the product transferred on consignment or for evaluation are displayed with negative sign in internal location line.
+In the list view, the product transferred 'on consignment' or 'for evaluation' are displayed with negative sign in internal location line.
 If you filter the external locations, you can see the 'on consignment' and 'for evaluation' locations.
 All these product are assigned to a partner.

 This module can manage lots and serial numbers too.

 |

-Getting started / Primi passi
+Getting started | Primi passi
 =============================

 |Try Me|